By Steve K.

 “Life is difficult”.
 Scott Peck, The Road less Travelled.

-The focus within AA is on developing a positive attitude towards life and sobriety, which I very much agree with, as it helps people cope with and get the best out of life, but it’s important not to deny people’s suffering.
-I think that in general AA gets this balance right.
+The focus within 12-Step fellowships is on developing a positive and grateful attitude towards life and sobriety, which I very much agree with, as it helps people cope with and get the best out of life.
+However, it’s important not to deny people’s suffering in the process and to practice acceptance, empathy and compassion towards all concerned.